tgirke/tgirke.github.io/teaching.md

 consider it to be one of the unique privileges of my profession.
-My greatest pleasure as a teacher comes at those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby enabling them to become independent in solving research problems.
+My greatest pleasure as a teacher comes at those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby enabling them to become independent and creative in solving research problems.

 ## Courses